Morada Nova de Minas

-Morada Nova de Minas is a municipality in the north of the Brazilian state of Minas Gerais.
+Morada Nova de Minas is a Brazilian municipality in the north of the state of Minas Gerais.
 As of 2020 the population was 8,910 in a total area of 2,085 km2.
 It became a municipality in 1943.

-Location
+Geography

 Morada Nova de Minas belongs to the statistical micro-region of Três Marias.
 It is located at an elevation of 594 meters on the banks of the Três Marias Dam, which dams up the São Francisco River.
 Neighboring municipalities are: